reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 {'string_tokens': '</s>d:12   l:6   i:2   12+6+2=20   (12/20)*(2/19)=6/95   2!=2   2*6/95=12/95   12/95</s>', 'normlogprob': -1.4709188479375688, 'logprob': -7.306910514831543}
 ```

-The top 3 answers for this particular question have very close log probabilities to each other, and result in the same final answer.
+The top 3 answers found by beam search for this particular question have very close log probabilities to each other, and result in the same final answer.
 The main difference lies in the order of letter counts.
-It does not matter which letter you count first, as long as you count all of them, so the network simply chooses randomly, and the top 3 choices end up being the 3 different valid variations in letter count order.
+It does not matter which letter you count first, as long as you count all of them, so the network simply chooses the order randomly.
+The top 3 choices end up having the 3 valid variations in letter count order.

 ### Visualizing attention